- ONLINE X's & O's

 - HOT PRODUCTS

-The Drills Report: Connecticut Secondary Drills© May 2008
+The Drills Report: Connecticut Secondary Drills© More from this issue

 The emphasis that we have chosen to take with our defense, and in this case our secondary, is on fundamentals.
 There are certainly many variations and philosophies to choose from and we have decided that what we do is the best thing for our program.
 We believe that tackling is 10% technique and 90% desire.
 We use a few drills to simulate the different scenarios a defensive back will find himself in throughout the course of a game; they include tackling, block protection and ball skills.
 The drills we’ve included are: the 45 degree tackle; sideline tackle; 2 on 1 tackle; stalk drill; and deep ball drill.

 1. 45 Degree Tackle Drill (See Diagram 1)

 • Work drill to both left and right sides

 2. DB and RB start seven yards apart.

 3. On command, RB runs at an angle aiming outside the cone.